PeterEriksson/dugb-3/README.md

 - Come up with what Loadouts page should be
 - Automatic scroll down to the corresponding post/list when user clicks on a notification + css animation highlighting the corresponding post.
 Ok ✅
 - Comments on Posts?
 Ok ✅
-- Use grid instead of flex for parent containers(Sidebar, Feed, Widgets)? -> cleaner.
 - Make the mobile screen size more user firendly.
 Ok ✅
 - Upgrade Firebase version so that we can install firebase-hooks in order to render loading indicator while verifying user.
 - Error in the console when refreshing the site on the profile page